dd86k/alicedbg/README.md

 ## Warnings

-**This is still lacking most features any debuggers should have.**

-Long-term wishlist:
-- Source debugging
-- Windows kernel debugging
-- Linux kernel debugging
-- Support embedded platforms
-- Just-In-Time debugging

-Under consideration:
-- TUI option
-- Addon system (either Lua, Squirrel, DMDScript, or AngelScript)
+⚠️ This is a toy debugger with barely any features ⚠️

 There are currently no stable APIs.
-Every releases to the 0.x series can change the API at any given time.
+Every releases pre-1.0 will see frequent changes to the API.

-None of the functions are thread-safe.
+None of the functions are currently thread-safe.

 ## Application Usage

-The application is split across a few modes.
+The application features two modes:
+- Debugger
+- Image dumper

+### Getting Started

 The disassembly feature is provided by Capstone 4.0.2.